pagopa/cstar-cli/README.md

 - `--contracts-qty NUM_CONTRACTS`: Number of contracts generated.
 - `--out-dir OUT_DIR`: Output destination of files generated.
 - `--pgp`: Encrypt the generated file with file specified with argument `--key`.
 - `--ratio-delete-contract DELETE_RATIO`: Generate one entry of contracts with DELETE action every DELETE_RATIO contracts.
 - `--ratio-ko-delete-contract KO_DELETE_RATIO`: Generate one entry of contracts with KO import outcome and DELETE action every KO_DELETE_RATIO contracts with action DELETE.
 - `--true-ids`: Generate coherent contract ids by calling Wallet API with fake data.
 - `--env`: Environment to call for real contract IDs.
 - `--wallet-api-key API_KEY`: API key capable of using Wallet Product.
+- `--hmac-key`: Key used to produce HMAC of contract IDs.
+If not specified the file containing HMAC is not created.

 ### The ouptut produced is:

 - `PAGOPAPM_NPG_CONTRACTS_<DATE><TIME>_001_OUT.decrypted`: Export file.
 - `PAGOPAPM_NPG_CONTRACTS_<DATE><TIME>_001_OUT`: Export file encrypted with specified public key (RTD one should be used).